 As a beginner, it can be hard to hear if you’re doing this, but if you use the last part of the 3 Ps process, you can pick through each string and try to hear if one or more strings sound ‘off’.

-Another way to stop yourself from strumming the wrong string is simply to learn the formulas for all the basic open chords.
+Another way to check if you’re strumming the wrong string is simply refer to the diagrams for the basic open chords.
+Strings that shouldn’t be sounded are marked with an “X”.
 This will come easily over time and before you know it, you’ll be hitting the right strings without even thinking about it.

 Using a combination of videos, diagrams and downloadable PDFs, the course is entirely online, so you can learn at your own pace, whenever is convenient for you.
 You’ll be able to track your progress and re-visit any lessons you want to go over again, plus, I’m always at hand if you have any questions.